kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/aws-secret-engine/awsrole.md

   maxSTSTTL: <max-TTL-for-STS>
 ```

-AWSRole Spec has following fields:
+`AWSRole` spec has the following fields:

 #### spec.vaultRef

-`spec.vaultRef` is a `required` field that specifies the name of [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) that contains information to communicate with Vault.
- It is a local object reference that means AppBinding must be on the same namespace with AWSRole object.
+`spec.vaultRef` is a `required` field that specifies the name of an [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) reference which is used to connect with a Vault server.
+AppBinding must be in the same namespace with the AWSRole object.

 ```yaml
 spec: